 Rather than playing the blame game, a sufficient teamwork cohesion will be proactive and focus on a solution rather than taking sides.

-5) Teamwork Cohesion Has Respect For Diversity
+5) A Good Teamwork Cohesion is Generated By Respect For Diversity

 Efficient teamwork is one that relies on a diverse set of skills and capabilities.
 If the majority of the team are financial specialists, it will significantly narrow the scope of work that the team can accomplish.